Importance of Insects to Economy, Environment & Agriculture

 dung beetle help remove dirt

-Even you might have noticed dung beetles carrying away spherical balls by rolling.
-These balls are either human waste or dung of cattle.
+• You might have even noticed dung beetles carrying away spherical balls by rolling.
+These balls are either human waste or the dung of cattle.

-They make them into balls and carry away to eat.
-Thus they help clean the environment.
+• They make them into balls and carry them away to eat.
+Thus, they help clean the environment.

 c.
 Food for other animals